GrossDesignCo/concordance-app-poc/public/scripture/jonah/jonah-3/jonah-3.englishNatural.md

-And the word of He-Who-Is was to Dove (Jonah) the second time, to say;
+And the word of He-Who-Is (YHWH) was to Dove (Jonah) the second time, to say;

 "Stand-up, go to Dwelling-of-Fish (Nineveh), The City, The Great, and call-out to her the calling-out which I am speaking to you.

-And Dove (Jonah) stood-up, and went to Dwelling-of-Fish (Nineveh), according to the word of He-Who-Is.
+And Dove (Jonah) stood-up, and went to Dwelling-of-Fish (Nineveh), according to the word of He-Who-Is (YHWH).

 And Dwelling-of-Fish (Nineveh) was a city great to God, a journey of three days.